importlogic/cf-getrating-extension/README.md

 Download Links [ [ Chrome Web Store ](https://chrome.google.com/webstore/detail/cf-getrating/amnjdhcbnpchmbggnfachokcjiidcpkc) | [ Firefox Addons Store ](https://addons.mozilla.org/en-US/firefox/addon/cf-getrating) ]

 Get rating for Codeforces problems even with problem tags off.
 This Codeforces Get Rating extension helps users to just view the problem rating without seeing the other tags.
+But if you are stuck with any problem then you can view the tags by clicking on Show All Tags button.
+The extension also includes a shortcut to go to the Contest Standings directly.

 This extension is very helpful while practicing problems on Codeforces as it helps you to know the rating of the problem without explicitly knowing the tags associated with it.